wise-bit/dotfiles/README.md

 **complete setups**

+- [system] - this is where you''ll find all common dotfiles
+  - some qol scripts ran repeatedly
-- nixos
+- [nixos] config
-- general linux setup
+- [general linux] setup
-- server setup
+- [server] setup

-**isolated general files**

-- vimrc
-- prettierrc